sbt/sbt-bintray/README.md

 seq(bintrayResolverSettings:_*)
 ```

 to your build.
-This will add `bintray.Opts.resolver.jcenter` (the analog to maven central for bintray) to your resolver chain.
+This will add `bintray.Opts.resolver.jcenter` (the [analog to maven central for bintray](https://bintray.com/bintray/jcenter)) to your resolver chain.
+JCenter is a bintray aggregation repository.
+You will find most of what you want there.

 ### Publishing

-To publish to bintray you need a bintray account.
+To publish a package to bintray, you need a bintray account.
 After creating a bintray account you can add

 ```scala
 seq(bintrayPublishSettings:_*)
 ```

 To your build.
-Afterwards you will be prompted for your bintray username and api key.
+If you try to publish at this point, you will be prompted for your bintray username and api key.
 This will generate an sbt credentials
-file under `~/.bintray/.credentials` used to authenticate publishing requests.
+file under `~/.bintray/.credentials` used to authenticate publishing requests to bintray.

+You can interactively change to bintray credentials used by sbt anytime with

+    > bintray:changeCredentials

+Note you will need to reload your project afterwards which will reset your `publishTo` setting.

 ### Both